Langara Light

-The Langara Point Lighthouse is a manned lighthouse located atop a scenic bluff on the northwest corner of Langara Island.
+The Langara Point Lighthouse is a staffed lighthouse located atop a scenic bluff on the northwest corner of Langara Island.
 It is one of only two lighthouses in Haida Gwaii – the other being at Cape St. James (now an automated station), at the southern tip of the islands.
 Both were built in 1913.

 During World War II, the lighthouse was painted camouflage green and a radar station was built here to monitor the North Pacific.